Last updated on

 In his fifth feature Carlos Reygadas toys with the fourth wall, asking viewers to question the line between romantic entanglement and selfish possessiveness.

-Carlos Reygadas’ latest film, Our Time, is a weighty rumination on the romantic interface between restricted rationality and creeping ego, taking an askew view on relationships to better pull apart the wider implications of long term love.
+Carlos Reygadas’ latest film, Our Time, is a weighty rumination on the romantic interface between restrained rationality and creeping ego, pulling apart the wider implications of long term love.
 What constitutes fidelity and honesty is squeezed through a wringer, and whilst the conclusions drawn are paradoxically both overexplained and muddy, the journey there is frequently transcendent.

 The premise itself is relatively simple.
 Ranch owner and well-praised poet Juan (played by Reygadas himself) and his wife, the real brawn behind their bull breeding operation, Esther (played by his real life spouse Natalia López) are skirting around a period of quiet chaos in their marriage.
 We learn early on that the pair have tentatively agreed to an open relationship, but the reality of the situation and the mechanics involved often feel wilfully clouded.